atorus-research/Tplyr/README.md

 # Installation

-We’re working on posting to CRAN\!
-We’ll update as soon as it’s accepted.
-In the mean time, you can install via:
+You can Tplyr install with:

 ``` r
 # Install from CRAN: